krx/CTF-Writeups/CSAW 16 Quals/for250 - Watchword/jk_actual_writeup.md

 ...
 ```

 It starts out with `\xFF`, which is what we would want for a JPEG, but the rest is junk, so I wrote my own script to try and figure it out myself.
-Since I'm looking for a JPEG, I'm expected `\xFF\xD8` as the header, and looking at the stream of bits, we can see how this encoding works:
+Since I'm looking for a JPEG, I'm expecting `\xFF\xD8` as the header, and looking at the stream of bits, we can see how this encoding works:

 ```
 111111110110110000111111110111000000000000000...